minnelab/MONet-Bundle/README.md

 This repository contains the implementation of the MONet Bundle, with some instructions on how to use it and how to convert a generic nnUNet model to MONAI Bundle format.

-For more details about the nnUNet MONAI Bundle, please refer to the Jupyter notebook [nnUNet_Bundle.ipynb](nnUNet_Bundle.ipynb).
+For more details about the MONet Bundle, please refer to the Jupyter notebook [MONet_Bundle.ipynb](MONet_Bundle.ipynb).

 ## Download the MONet Bundle
 You can download the MONet Bundle from the following link: [MONet Bundle](https://raw.githubusercontent.com/SimoneBendazzoli93/MONet-Bundle/main/MONetBundle.zip)